Lee Child

 James Dover Grant (born 29 October 1954), primarily known by his pen name Lee Child, is a British author who writes thriller novels and is best known for his Jack Reacher novel series.
 The books follow the adventures of a former American military policeman, Jack Reacher, who wanders the United States.
-His first novel, Killing Floor (1997), won both the Anthony Award and the 1998 Barry Award for Best First Novel.
+His first novel, Killing Floor (1997), won the Anthony Award and the 1998 Barry Award for Best First Novel.

 Early life and education

-Grant was born in Coventry.
-His Northern Irish father, who was born in Belfast, was a civil servant who lived in the house where the singer Van Morrison was later born.
+Grant was born in Coventry, England.
+His Northern Irish Protestant father, who was born in Belfast, was a tax inspector at the Inland Revenue.
+His father fought in World War II; he was in the armoured column that arrived at Belsen to liberate the concentration camp in 1945.
+His mother began working at 19 at the Inland Revenue but had to leave her job when she married his father.

 He is the second of four sons; his younger brother, Andrew Grant, is also a thriller novelist.
+He has an older brother called Richard who he described as a "nuclear scientist".

 Grant's family moved to Handsworth Wood in Birmingham when he was four years old so that the boys could receive a better education.
 Grant attended Cherry Orchard Primary School in Handsworth Wood until the age of 11.
 He attended King Edward's School, Birmingham.

-In 1974, at the age of 20, Grant studied law at University of Sheffield, though he had no intention of entering the legal profession.
+In 1974, at the age of 20, Grant studied law at the University of Sheffield, though he had no intention of entering the legal profession.
 During his student days, he worked backstage in a theatre.
 After graduating, he worked in commercial television.
 He received a Bachelor of Laws (LLB) degree from the University of Sheffield in 1977 and returned to the university to receive an honorary Doctor of Letters (DLitt) in 2009.